scriptex/create-pwa/README.md

 Easily create a progressive web app

----

-🛠 Status: In Development: `create-pwa` is in constant development.

----

 ## About

 `create-pwa` is a module for quick scaffolding and producing of progressive web applications.